Frequently asked questions

 Each participant will be evaluated by a panel of esteemed judges, who will score the performance on a scale of 0-25 points.
 The scoring is divided into several categories:

-Can I compete in more than one category?
+Can I participate in more than one category or submit different types of repertoire?

 Yes, you can.
 We have a number of expert categories to choose from, so you can perform a variety of repertoire that you are proficient in.
 Here you can find a full list of Expert Categories.